agelas/ElectroBudget/README.md

 </div>

 ## ElectroBudget
 A budgetting app running on Electron.
-The intention is to let users keep track of money going into Essentials, Non-Essentials, and Savings.
+The intention is to let users keep track of money spent on essentials and non-essentials, as well as what's going into their savings accounts.
 Data is pulled from a JSON file so everything is kept local.

 ## Usage
 This project is intended to be used on a wide monitor.
 In the same folder as your project, there needs to be a folder called `Data` where a JSON file called `data.json` should be located.
 The JSON schema looks like